Risk management strategies

 Standardised risk control practices

-There are a number of risk control practices which a Disability Sector employer should have in place and these include:
+There are a number of other risk control practices which a Disability Sector employer should have in place and these include:

 - Recruitment practices including the conduct of Pre-employment Functional Assessments to ensure the suitability of the applicant to the job;